 Sciatic nerve (common fibular and tibial divisions)

 Posterior cutaneous nerve of the thigh (perforating cutaneous)

 Other smaller branches such as; nerve to piriformis, nerve to quadratus femoris and inferior gemellus, nerve to obturator internus

 You can find more information about each nervous plexus in the following videos and quizzes.

 Let's now turn our attention back to spinal nerves.
 If you recall, spinal nerves represent the initial source of a peripheral nerve.
 Well, a single spinal nerve along with it's relevant peripheral nerves and the specific region of skin and muscle supplied, share an embryological origin.
-For this reason, the area of skin supplied by the sensory ﬁbers of a single spinal nerve (and cranial nerve V) can mapped.
+For this reason, the area of skin supplied by the sensory ﬁbers of a single spinal nerve (and cranial nerve V) can be mapped.
 This is represented in the form of dermatomes.
 Despite overlap between adjacent spinal nerves, the innervation pattern is presented as evenly spaced horizontal or longitudinal patterns across the entire body, as illustrated in the following dermatome map:

 Clinicians will understand that it is important to differentiate between dermatomal/segmental innervation (spinal nerves) and cutaneous innervation provided by individual peripheral nerves.
 More clarifications about dermatomes are given next:

 Similar to dermatomes, the group of muscles supplied by the motor ﬁbers of a single spinal nerve can also be mapped.
 This is represented in the form of myotomes.